denistsoi/franklinchen.github.io/content/post/2012-02-21-pittsburgh-java-users-group-get-going-with-git-on-java-projects.markdown

 ## The talk

-{% img /images/pittjug-2012-02-21/matthew-mccullough-git.jpg Matthew McCullough of GitHub speaking on Git at PittJUG %}
+{{< figure src="/images/pittjug-2012-02-21/matthew-mccullough-git.jpg" title="Matthew McCullough of GitHub speaking on Git at PittJUG" >}}

 Matthew McCullough gave an energetic and clear presentation on some fundamentals of Git.
 There were good questions from the audience throughout, and he answered them well.